tomaszpolanski/flutter-presentations/README.md

 ```
 * Windows:
   * Add to PATH paths to dart and flutter and add `ENABLE_FLUTTER_DESKTOP` set to `true` to env variables
-* Copy `flutter-presentations` into `flutter-desktop-embedding` folder
 * Check if `flutter devices` now shows your desktop device
-* Copy and replace the following folders into `flutter-desktop-embedding/flutter-presentations`:
-  * `flutter-desktop-embedding/example/windows`
-  * `flutter-desktop-embedding/example/macos`
-  * `flutter-desktop-embedding/example/linux`

 ## Running on Desktop
-Enter `flutter-desktop-embedding/flutter-presentations` in your terminal and run `flutter run`.
+Enter `flutter-presentations` in your terminal and run `flutter run`.
 You might need to use `-d` to pick desktop if you have any other device connected.

 OR

-Open in your ide `flutter-desktop-embedding/mobile-flutter-merchant`
+Open in your ide `mobile-flutter-merchant`
 In IntelliJ/VS Code select appropriate device via device picker and run tha app